New to Us?

 - Extensive multimedia training is available: both workshops and consultations.

-- Production services (ie. converting VHS to DVD, scanning slides, etc)
+- Production services (ie. converting VHS to DVD, scanning slides, large format printing, etc)

 - Largest computer lab on campus with 2 black & white printers, and 1 color printer.